andrewsuzuki/andrewsuzuki.com/src/content/posts/2019-04-30---building-my-first-bike-frame/index.md

 ![Disc brake tab attachment with Anvil Feng Shui](./DSC_0493.JPG)

 ISO is still the standard disc brake tab mount for metal MTB frames.
-The main benefit compared to post mount is that the holes are unthreaded, which avoids the possibility of a post mount thread being stripped.
+The main benefit compared to post mount is that the holes are unthreaded, which avoids the possibility of a post mount thread becoming stripped.
 It's also the easiest standard to conceptualize -- the ISO tab's inner face is in plane with the end of the hub's [quick-release] axle, the holes are a fixed distance apart, and the holes are at two different defined radii from the center of the axle.

 There are two ways to go about disc brake frames:
 - Purchase a ready-made dropout that has an integrated disc brake mount, or a modular system that allows a disc brake mount to be bolted on.
 Paragon Machine Works sells a few different solutions.
 - Use a normal dropout, then attach a disc brake mount to the stays separately.
 I went for this method.
-The mount is usually placed on the seatstay, with a brace tube attached between the seatstay and chainstay to prevent the it from buckling.
+The mount is usually placed on the seatstay, with a brace tube attached between the seatstay and chainstay to prevent the seatstay from buckling.
 The mount can sometimes be placed on the chainstay, though in my case there wasn't enough clearance for the caliper given the angle/placement of the seatstay.

 To locate the tab holes in plane and at the correct distances from the axle, a specialized fixture must be used.
 I purchased an Anvil Feng Shui and Anvil 137.5mm dummy axle for this.